Will a dehumidifier always collect water or will there be a time when it will stop?

 It is recommended to change the filter a few times a year, so you should check the unit’s user instructions.

-The bucket is not fixed properly
+4. The bucket is not fixed properly

 After all, it does not sense the presence of the bucket, which holds the water it collects.

-Incorrect humidity settings/Low humidity
+5. Incorrect humidity settings or low humidity

 How long before dehumidifier collects water

-If it takes too long to start, check a few things like:
+If it takes too long to start, check a few things, like:

-- Whether it has a filter
+• Whether it has a filter

-- The bucket is fixed properly
+• The bucket is fixed properly

-- Whether there is high humidity in the air
+• Whether there is high humidity in the air

-- Others
+• Others

 After you switch the unit on, it will start to work immediately.
 However, if the humidity is high, it will take some time before it is lowered enough to reduce the dampness in the air.